mesosphere-backup/dcos-vagrant/README.md

    	git clone https://github.com/mesosphere/dcos-vagrant
    	```

-3. Build the Packer Box
+3. (Optional) Build the Packer Box

     Packer is used to build a pre-provisioned virtual machine disk image.
 This significantly speeds up cluster deployment.

+    By default, vagrant will download the (~900MB) box from vagrant-cloud (https://atlas.hashicorp.com/karlkfi/dcos-centos-virtualbox).

+    You can alternatively build your own box locally.

     Note that because the build process uses internet repositories with unversioned requirements, it's not **exactly** reproducible.
 Each built box may be slightly differen than the last, but deployments using the same box should be exactly the same.